ICP-HUBS-DevRels-Syndicate/meetups-talks-hub/README.md

-# ICP Meetups & Workshops Hub
+# ICP Meetups & Talks Hub

-Welcome to the **ICP Meetups & Workshops Hub** repository!
+Welcome to the **ICP Meetups & Talks Hub** repository!

-This repo is designed to support awareness-focused events like meetups and single-session workshops centered around the Internet Computer Protocol (ICP).
+This repo is designed to support awareness-focused events like meetups and single-session talks centered around the Internet Computer Protocol (ICP).
 These events are intentionally lightweight, requiring minimal prep and technical depth.

 ## Contents